vdutts7/Pacman/README.md

 In the auto-grading problem, the number of expanded nodes using the above heuristic (719) was way less than the maximum required for the maximum score (7000).

+### Project 3 - MDPs and Reinforcement Learning
+As an extra exercise, I wrote an additional feature extractor for PacMan called `CustomExtractor` that is a slightly modified version of the provided `SimpleExtractor`;
+it just encourages the agent to eat adjacent scared ghosts instead of avoiding them as they were not scared.
+Of course, this alone increases a lot the average score.

+For fitting and evaluating an agent using `CustomExtractor` on `mediumClassic` maze, run:

+    python pacman.py -p ApproximateQAgent -a extractor=CustomExtractor -x 50 -n 60 -l mediumClassic